defy-irys/BIS_StaCruz/README.md

 License
 This project is proprietary and confidential.
 Unauthorized use or distribution is prohibited.

-> Maintained by: Takumi Aquino
+> Maintained by: Lavender Fields IT New Gen Team
 >> Last Updated: 1113 09/02/2026